We often have gluten free waffles at the weekend and coming from Sweden, have a soft spot for cinnamon buns.

 These really do remind me of our favourite sweet buns; in fact, my youngest son said they tasted more like cakes than waffles, and from him, that’s a mighty fine compliment.

-The funny thing is, five minutes previously, said son had complained bitterly about how he hated gluten free anything, and that he hated how we had to have gluten free everything.
+The funny thing is, five minutes previously, said son had complained bitterly about how he hated gluten free anything.
+That he hated how we had to have gluten free everything.

 Trying hard not to jump on the table and shout “TOLD YOU SO!” while wagging a self-righteous finger manically in his face, I merely smiled and advised that perhaps he should try something first before assuming it didn’t taste nice.